Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

         .AddOtlpExporter())
 ```

-_Note: check out [Enable experimental tracing features](#enabling-experimental-tracing-features) in case you're using one of the messaging SDKs_
+_Note: check out [Enable experimental tracing features](#enabling-experimental-tracing-features) in case you're using one of the messaging SDKs._

 By calling into `AddSource("Azure.*")` we're telling OpenTelemetry SDK to listen to all sources which name starts with `Azure.`.